extremenetworks/ExtremeScripting/Netsight/oneview_workflows/README.md

 # How To
 ## Workflows are available from XMC version 8.1.5 as beta feature.
-Fully supported in XMC version 8.2 GA
+Fully supported since XMC version 8.2 GA and XIQ Site Engine
-* Import the sctript = In the Extreme Management Center OneView -> Tasks -> Workflow -> Import...
+* Import the sctript = Open the web GUI -> Tasks -> Workflow -> Import...

-# Extreme Management Center Reporting Workflows
+# XIQ Site Engine (XMC) Reporting Workflows
 | Workflow name | Description | Comment | Version |
 | ------------- | ----------- | ------- | ------- |
 |[Aggregated report Device Down](xwf/Aggregated_report_Device_Down-8.5.1.60v20.xwf?raw=true)|This workflow creates aggregated report over the time.
 Instead of 300 emails if 300 devices go down, you will get one email with a list of 300 devices.|Create Alarm for Device Down based on contact lost and as action assign this workflow.
 You can define the aggregation time in minutes in the workflow Input.
 Define email recipients.|8.5.1.60v20|